ARX-0/HARDWARE_101/README.md

 # HARDWARE_101
-follow this repo complete the tasks and learn RTL_coding

-## Vivado installation tutorial
+compete and learn RTL at the same time

-## Task-I (tool installation)
+## Task-ZERO (tool installation)

 ### Vivado Design Suite 2023.2